- Shasta Lake Water Resources Investigation

 How much water could have been diverted into Sites Reservoir storage from this winter's storms if the reservoir existed today?

-Through April 2016, using diversion criteria associated with Alternative C facilities, over one million acre-feet (maf) could have been diverted to Sites Reservoir this water year, which began October 1, 2015.
-This estimated diversion amount is about 59% of the total capacity of the potential reservoir (1.81 maf) and almost double the average diversion to Sites (543 thousand acre-feet (taf)) according to operations simulations.
+Through March 2017, using simplified diversion criteria associated with Alternative C facilities, over 1.4 million acre-feet (maf) could have been diverted to Sites Reservoir this water year, which began October 1, 2016.
+This estimated diversion amount is about 79% of the total capacity of the potential reservoir (1.81 maf) and two and a half times the average annual diversion to Sites (543 thousand acre-feet (taf)) according to operations simulations.

 - Delta Status: if the Delta is in “excess” according to DWR’s Operations Control Office.